-- Communications Committee, which meets quarterly on the 3rd Wednesday of the month in February, May, August and November; - Finance Committee, which meets on the 3rd Thursday of each month; - Operations Committee, which meets on the 3rd Friday of each month; and

-Watershed Committee, which meets quarterly on the 3rd Thursday of the month in March, June, September and December.
+- Communications & Water Efficiency Committee, which generally meets quarterly on the 3rd Wednesday of the month in February, May, August and November; - Finance & Administration Committee, which meets on the 4th Thursday of each month; - Operations Committee, which meets on the 3rd Friday of each month; and - Watershed Committee, which generally meets quarterly on the 3rd Thursday of the month in March, June, September and December.

 From time-to-time the Board may establish ad hoc committees to address issues with a limited scope and duration.
 The Board President may appoint Board members to ad hoc committees.
-These committees are not subject to the Brown Act.
+These committees are not subject to the Brown Act, since a quorum of the Board (3 or more members) does not attend or participate.

-Additionally, Board members may be assigned to represent the District before other broad based regional groups including: Tamalpais Lands Collaborative Executive Committee, Lagunitas Creek Sediment and Riparian Management Plan Technical Advisory Committee, North Bay Watershed Association, Tomales Bay Watershed Council, Sonoma County Water Agency Water Advisory Committee, North Bay Water Reuse Authority, Las Gallinas Recycled Water Committee, and Association of California Water Agencies.
+Additionally, Board members may be assigned to represent the District before other broad based regional groups, such as: Tamalpais Lands Collaborative Executive Committee, Lagunitas Creek Sediment and Riparian Management Plan Technical Advisory Committee, North Bay Watershed Association, Tomales Bay Watershed Council, Sonoma County Water Agency Water Advisory Committee, North Bay Water Reuse Authority, Las Gallinas Recycled Water Committee, and Association of California Water Agencies.